How to Serve Caviar – Guide To Caviar Care

 Air is caviar’s number one enemy.
 Ideally, it is best to purchase containers in increments you will consume in a single sitting.
-Thus you may want to consider a couple of smaller tins rather than one larger one.
-The slight cost difference buying this way is money well spent as the quality will not be jeopardized when intended for multiple experiences.
+Thus, you may want to consider a couple of smaller tins rather than one larger one.
+The slight cost difference is money well spent as the quality will not be jeopardized when intended for multiple experiences.

 Suggested Serving Sizes

 |50g. / 2oz.||2-3 people medium hors d’oeuvres or 4 people light hors d’oeuvres|